upday/upday.github.io/_posts/blog/2016-10-08-vector_drawables_optimisation.md

 </picture>
 </center>

-*Note:* keep in mind that you won't get exactly the same values, every time when your image is rendered.
-The values that you get should just be used as general reference points.
-The rendering duration depends also on the power of your CPU so make sure you use the mostly used device by your users.
+**Note:** keep in mind that you won't get exactly the same values, every time when your image is rendered.
+You should use these numbers just as general reference points.
+If you're close to 16ms, then it's really necessary to optimize the performance!
+The rendering duration depends also on the power of your CPU so make sure you use the mostly used devices by your users.

 ## Conclusion